kswope/book-learnin/README.md

     w.add(2001, 50, 40) #=> added
     w.add(2002, 55, 45) #=> added
     w.add(2002, 60, 50) # won't add to set because of eql?() and hash() on date

+* Consider Set for efficient element inclusion checking.

+* Objects inserted into a Set must also be usable as hash keys.

+* Require the “set” file before using Set.

+### Item 19: Know How to Fold Collections with reduce

+Examples:

+    (1..10).inject(0, :+) #=> 55

+    users.reduce([]) do |names, user|
+      names << user.name if user.age >= 21 names
+    end

+* Always use a starting value for the accumulator.

+* The block given to reduce should always return an accumulator.
+It’s fine to mutate the current accumulator, just remember to return it from the block.

+# Item 20: Consider Using a Default Hash Value

+With a default value to Hash.new() we dont need the ||= line

+    array.reduce(Hash.new(0)) do |hash, element|
+      # hash[element] ||= 0 # Make sure the key exists.
+      hash[element] += 1 # Increment the value.
+      hash # Return the hash to reduce. end

+Use of fetch as a default value

+    h = {}
+    h[:accum] = h.fetch(:accum, 0) + 1

+* Consider using a default Hash value.

+* Use has_key? or one of its aliases to check if a hash contains a key.
+That is, don’t assume that accessing a nonexistent key will return nil.

+* Don’t use default values if you need to pass the hash to code that assumes invalid keys return nil.

+* Hash#fetch can sometimes be a safer alternative to default values.

+### Item 21: Prefer Delegation to Inheriting from Collection Classes

+Core classes can be spiteful

+    irb> class LikeArray < Array; end
+    irb> x = LikeArray.new([1, 2, 3]) ---> [1, 2, 3]
+    irb> y = x.reverse ---> [3, 2, 1]
+    irb> y.class ---> Array doh!

+* Prefer delegation to inheriting from collection classes.

+* Don’t forget to write an initialize_copy method that duplicates the delegation target.

+* Write freeze, taint, and untaint methods that send the correspond- ing message to the delegation target followed by a call to super.